cs4241-19a/fp/README.md

 Additional Technical/Design Achievements:

-- <b>*nodemailer:*<b> used to send emails from our specialized team gmail account that notified recipents of the day, start time, end time, and location of their scheduled meeting.
+- <b>*nodemailer:*</b> used to send emails from our specialized team gmail account that notified recipents of the day, start time, end time, and location of their scheduled meeting.
-- <b>*Responsive Layout:*<b> maintained a responsive layout throughout the entire website.
+- <b>*Responsive Layout:*</b> maintained a responsive layout throughout the entire website.
 This makes it more convenient for users to book rooms on the go through their mobile devices.
-- <b>*Login security*:<b> We implemented login redirect cards in order to prevent users from booking meetings if they are not logged in.
+- <b>*Login security*:</b> We implemented login redirect cards in order to prevent users from booking meetings if they are not logged in.

 ## Challenges: